AbdullahMuhammed5/Matching-Game-Project/README.md

 - Runner/Controller Area : contains variables decleration.
 Which will be use in Operation/Model Area.

 - Operation/Model Area   : contains all functions that will run functionalities of the game.
-  This area divided to six parts :
+  - This area divided to six parts :
-      - On page loaded
+      - On page loaded.
       - Setting Deck of cards.. before start the game.
       - Game Functionalities.
       - Start count : Moves -- Timer -- Clicks -- Rating.